alza-bitz/global-data-engineer-test/.github/instructions/solution_design.instructions.md

 Note: For each of the three transformation steps that follow, DBT tests must be created to ensure the transformations work as expected.

 ### 2. Transform: Validation
-Validate any "new" event data in the raw model by applying checks according to the "data quality validation" requirements, updating any invalid records in the model with the validation errors found.
+Validate any "new" event data in the raw model by applying checks according to the "data quality validation" requirements, updating the validated model with validated events.

 More specifically, the data quality checks are:
 - Columns needing not-null checks: user_id, episode_id and timestamp
 - Columns needing "string not empty or blank" checks: user_id and episode_id
+- Columns needing "value in set" checks: event_type must be one of play, pause, seek or complete
-- Columns needing "timestamp" checks: timestamp must be a valid timestamp
+- Columns needing "timestamp" checks: timestamp must be a valid timestamp in ISO 8601 format with seconds precision
 - Columns needing "timestamp range" checks: timestamp must be within a reasonable range (e.g. not in the future, not before 2000-01-01)
 - Columns needing "time duration" checks: duration must be a positive integer for play and complete events, and null for other event types

-Note: the data quality checks in step 2 must be compatible with the cleansing rules in step 3, i.e. any record that passes validation must be able to be cleansed without any errors.
+Note 1: the data quality checks in step 2 must be compatible with the cleansing rules in step 3, i.e. any record that passes validation must be able to be cleansed without any errors.

+Note 2: if any data quality checks are modified, then validation_errors must be re-calculated for all records in the raw model, not just "new" records.
+This can be done by running the DBT model in full-refresh mode.

 ### 3. Transform: Cleanse and Normalise
-Take any "new" and valid (i.e. null validation errors column) event data from the raw model and transform it to the cleansed model according to the "clean and normalise the events" requirements.
+Take any "new" and valid event data from the validated model and transform it to the cleansed model according to the "clean and normalise the events" requirements.

 More specifically, the cleansing and normalisation rules are:
-- De-duplicate events based on user_id, episode_id, timestamp and event_type
+- De-duplicate events based on user_id, episode_id, timestamp and event_type (pick the latest valid record by load_at from the duplicates)
 - Convert event_type to ENUM
 - Convert timestamp to TIMESTAMP type
 - Convert duration to INTEGER type, setting to null for non-play/complete events